 We also develop a graphical user interface, Firetools.
 Distributed as a separate package, the application is built using Qt4/Qt5 libraries.
 It provides a sandbox launcher integrated with the system tray, sandbox editing, management and statistics.

-July 2016 – released Firejail version 0.9.42~rc1 (download).
-This release brings in AppImage support, sandbox auditing support, and a number of smaller features and bug fixes.
+September 2016 – released Firejail version 0.9.42 (download).
+This release brings in AppImage support, AppArmor support, sandbox auditing, –private-home feature was brought back, and a number of smaller features and bug fixes.
+The development team identified and fixed several potential security failures.
+The fixes have also been backported to our Long Term Support branch based on release 0.9.38, please update the software.
 Release Notes, Release Announcement.

 June 2016 – released Firetools version 0.9.40.1 (download).
 This is a bugfix release.